Rockwell B-1 Lancer: Strategic Air Command

 Originally designed strictly for nuclear war, the B-1's development as an effective conventional bomber was delayed.
 The collapse of the Soviet Union had brought the B-1's nuclear role into question, leading to President George H. W. Bush ordering a $3 billion conventional refit.

+On 26 April 1991, ten B-1Bs narrowly avoided being hit by the 1991 Andover tornado while located at McConnell AFB, which took a direct hit.
+Two of the bombers were equipped with nuclear warheads.

 After the inactivation of SAC and the establishment of the Air Combat Command (ACC) in 1992, the B-1 developed a greater conventional weapons capability.
 Part of this development was the start-up of the U.S. Air Force Weapons School B-1 Division.
 In 1994, two additional B-1 bomb wings were also created in the Air National Guard, with former fighter wings in the Kansas Air National Guard and the Georgia Air National Guard converting to the aircraft.
 By the mid-1990s, the B-1 could employ GP weapons as well as various CBUs.
 By the end of the 1990s, with the advent of the "Block D" upgrade, the B-1 boasted a full array of guided and unguided munitions.

 The B-1B no longer carries nuclear weapons; its nuclear capability was disabled by 1995 with the removal of nuclear arming and fuzing hardware.
 Under provisions of the New START treaty with Russia, further conversions were performed.
 These included modification of aircraft hardpoints to prevent nuclear weapon pylons from being attached, removal of weapons bay wiring bundles for arming nuclear weapons, and destruction of nuclear weapon pylons.
 The conversion process was completed in 2011, and Russian officials inspect the aircraft every year to verify compliance.